hubmapconsortium/portal-ui/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code follows the project's coding standards
   - [ ] Lint checks pass locally
-  - [ ] New `CHANGELOG-your-feature-name-here.md` is added to the top level directory, describing the changes in full sentences.
+  - [ ] New `CHANGELOG-your-feature-name-here.md` is present in the root directory, describing the change(s) in full sentences.
 - [ ] Unit tests covering the new feature have been added
 - [ ] All existing tests pass
-- [ ] The documentation has been updated to reflect the new feature
+- [ ] Any relevant documentation in JIRA/Confluence has been updated to reflect the new feature

 ## Additional Notes